International waste: United States

 The United States requires that all international waste must be sterilized through incineration or an autoclave.
 The rules and regulations for international waste and regulated garbage are determined by USDA's APHIS and US Customs and Border Protection.
 Regulated garbage includes international waste, which is defined as any organic material that originates outside of the United States, with the exception of Canada.
 Typically, such waste is not permitted for import into the United States, but exceptions for ships and airplanes landing in US ports can be made.
 Regulations must be followed for any company handling IW, such as recording when garbage was received and subsequently destroyed.
 Waste being transported to a treatment facility must avoid all rural areas, and if it must travel through a rural area, it must be ensured that the garbage is stored in a secure leak proof fashion, using approved agents for cleaning spills, and filing paperwork when waste needs to be transported between states.

 Canada

 Unlike the United States, Canada does not make an exception for international waste entering from the United States.
 Rules and restrictions are managed by Canadian Food Inspection Agency (CFIA) and the Canada Border Services Agency (CBSA).
 Regulations require that this type of waste must be placed in an orange bag.
-Along with autoclaving and incineration, Canada also allows international waste to be buried in a landfill, however the landfill must be approved the waste must be buried.
-The landfill must be 0.5 km from any livestock, precautions must be taken to prevent animals from entering, and the waste must be buried under 1.8 km of non-international waste.
+Along with autoclaving and incineration, Canada also allows international waste to be buried in a landfill, however the landfill must be approved for the waste to be buried.
+The landfill must be 0.5 km from any livestock, precautions must be taken to prevent animals from entering, and the waste must be buried under 1.8 m of non-international waste or other covering.